-Researchers from the Cornell University have cracked the decades-old problem which plagues travelers everywhere — why won’t our wheelie suitcase just stay put and not wobble?
+Researchers from the MSC laboratory at Université de Paris have cracked the decades-old problem which plagues travelers everywhere — why won’t our wheelie suitcase just stay put and not wobble?

 If you’ve ever had to pull a roller luggage for any meaningful length you know how wobble-prone these things are.
 For us muggles, the bag’s fishtailing only amounts to a nuisance and a secret sense of shame at not being able to control the things, but for physicists, it’s an actually intriguing problem — much like it is with shoelaces.